thelfer/MFrontGallery/docs/papers/joss/paper.md

 # Introduction

-This project has two main almost orthogonal goals:
+This project has two main, almost orthogonal, goals:

 1. The first one is to show how solver developers may provide to their users a set of ready-to-use (mechanical) behaviours which can be